 • Highlights: Spectacular view of the city from Alter Peter + 300-year-old High altar with a golden statue of St. Peter

-Peterskirche or St. Peter’s Church in the historical center is one of my favorite places to visit in Munich.
-Rightfully so, because this is one of the prettiest churches in Munich.
+Peterskirche, or St. Peter’s Church in the historical center, is one of my favorite places to visit in Munich.
+Rightfully so, because it is one of the prettiest churches in Munich.

-St. Peter’s is the oldest Roman Catholic parish church of Munich.
-We can trace back its roots to 12th-century when a Romanesque church existed at this site.
+St. Peter’s is the oldest Roman Catholic parish church in Munich.
+Its roots date back to the 12th century when a Romanesque church existed at this site.
 In the 14th century, it was expanded in the Gothic style.
-The church was rebuilt and renovated several times following the fire of 1368 and WW II.
+Following the fire of 1368 and WW II, the church was rebuilt and renovated several times.

 Inside Peterskirche - a must have in your Munich 2 days itinerary

-Peterskirche has a 300ft tall tower that you can spot from anywhere in Munich.
+Peterskirche’s 300-foot tower can be seen anywhere in Munich.
 Locals fondly refer to it as Alter Peter or Old Pete.
-You can climb 306 steps of Old Pete to get to the observation deck where you will be rewarded with stunning views of the city.
+You can climb 306 steps of Old Pete to the observation deck, where you will be rewarded with stunning views of the city.

-Trivia: The tower clocks and bells of St. Peter’s are the oldest documented ones in Munich.
+Trivia: St. Peter’s tower clocks and bells are the oldest documented in Munich.

 Munich Cathedral – Frauenkirche